bkandh30/gistbox/README.md

 ## Project Structure

-The project follows the structure recommended in the "Let's Go" book:
+The project follows the structure below:

 ```
 .